zhiyaol/deltakit/docs/guide/circuit_generation.md

 ```

 Some experiments explore `ISWAP` gates as the entangling gate.
-`ISWAP` circuits are generated differently, so you have to define your desire to use these gates on the level of code construction.
+`ISWAP` circuits are generated differently, so you have to express your desire to use these gates directly at code construction (and not when compiling).

 Native `ISWAP` circuit generation is accessible using Deltakit cloud API.